 Well, here’s your chance.
-This horrific virtual staging made us say “what the hell” out loud in a crowded coffee shop.
-And this was done for a multimillion-dollar townhouse in Manhattan?
-A listing where the commission was well into the six figures?!
+This horrific virtual staging made us say, “What the hell” out loud in a crowded coffee shop.
+And this was created for a multimillion-dollar townhouse in Manhattan.
+A listing where the commission was well into the six figures!

 This one is actually kind of fun in that “design is my passion” kind of way, but just imagine being in this place AT NIGHT. 👀